vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 In this post, I describe different donor strategies on the extent to which they separate the questions of "how much" to donate from "where" to donate.
-In other words, does the donor first decide that they'll donate a specific amount, and then decide how tot allocate that, or does the donor first determine whom to donate to, then figure out the amount to donate?
+In other words, does the donor first decide that they'll donate a specific amount, and then decide how to allocate that, or does the donor first determine whom to donate to, then figure out the amount to donate?